 Slow down and take a deep breath.
-Then take the first step: Figure out how much money you'll need each year when you retire.
+Then take the first step: figure out how much money you'll need each year when you retire.
 Although there is some guesswork involved, you can systematically think about what your needs are likely to be and then calculate a reasonable estimate of your retirement expenses.
-It will probably be a lot less than you feared.